Project type: Efficient cook stoves, Solar

 ADES is currently setting up various events to increase the population's awareness of environmental and health protection, eating healthily and fuel-efficient cooking.
 With an innovative environmental education programme, ADES is bringing school children and their teachers closer to their native flora and fauna and motivating them to act in an environmentally friendly way.

 The climate-friendly cookers save up to 50 per cent of charcoal or firewood consumption resulting in valuable monetary savings for the household’s budget or time savings and less frequent gathering of firewood.
 Especially women and children benefit from the zero-emission solar cookers or cleaner combustion of efficient cookers due to less exposure to smoke during cooking.
 The dissemination of efficient and solar cook stoves is an effective means to combat the quickly advancing deforestation in Madagascar and to reduce CO₂ emissions from the use of non-renewable biomass.
 Additionaly, ADES finances one tree for reforestation each time a cook stove gets sold.

 My grandmother says, Madagascar used to be a green Island.
 Today, it is a red island.

 The solar cookers are ideal to prepare traditional Madagascan food such as rice, corn, manioc, meat soup or chicken.
 However, this new way of cooking requires a change of cooking habits.
 For this ADES carries out special training and awareness building programmes to ensure appropriate and convenient use of the solar cooking technology.

-Since 2017, biomass instead of firewood gets used for firing the combustion chambers.
+Since 2017, biomass briquettes instead of firewood get used for firing the kilns.
 These so called artemisia briquettes are one meter long, weigh 10 kilograms and are made of the remaining biomass of the production process of antimalarial drugs.
 Together with the introduction of a semi-industrial production, the energy efficient cook stoves can not only be produced more climate friendly, but also in a more efficient way and in a better quality.